1950 Five Nations Championship

 The 1950 Five Nations Championship was the twenty-first series of the rugby union Five Nations Championship.
 Including the previous incarnations as the Home Nations and Five Nations, this was the fifty-sixth series of the northern hemisphere rugby union championship.
 Ten matches were played between 14 January and 25 March.
 It was contested by England, France, Ireland, Scotland and Wales.
-Wales won his 11th title, and also the Grand Slam and the Triple Crown.
+Wales won their 11th title, and also the Grand Slam and the Triple Crown.